Helios & Xico Student Juried Exhibition 2024: Rites of Passage

 Artist Statement: There are lots of talks and discourse that has taken place saying how various border tribes cannot be considered to be “Real” Native/Indigenous.
 Although history plainly states how colonial borders have created that mindset and way of thinking which in turn divides people rather than coming together.
 I wanted to create a piece of art that is near and dear to my heart, my family, and through it express how there is no definitive way or style that can be considered “Native Art.
 In this piece I have included plenty of imagery of what my environment is and also what pertains to my culture.
 I have had interactions in the past getting called, “Not Native enough” or “More Mexican”.
 This piece is supposed to represent how many similarities and connections come from both sides of who I am, since that is the reason why I exist.
 That is what made me Everything I Am.

-If you are interested in participating in the panel or the next exhibition, please get in touch with Sam Groff at Xico at s.groff@xico.org.
+If you are interested in participating in the panel or the next exhibition, please get in touch with El Lopez at Xico at e.lopez@xico.org